phax/phive/README.md

 # News and noteworthy

+* v9.0.0-beta2 - work in progress
+    * Reworked the version handling inside class `VESID` so that a strict ordering by version is possible
 * v9.0.0-beta1 - 2023-08-30 [don't use in production]
     * Removed `VOM*` in favour of `VES*`
     * Added new submodule "phive-repo" to be able to retrieve artefacts from remote storage locations